pyyii/Source2-PFSK/README.md

 logic_auto supports two special outputs: OnVREnabled, and OnVRNotEnabled.
 These two outputs can be used to change the map depending on whether or not the player is in VR.

+However, making an addon that supports both, non-VR and VR may be challenging.
+It is strongly recommended that if you're going to pick one over the other, that you pick VR over non-VR, as opposed to making an addon that is solely non-VR.

+**Please do not use this to create an addon that only works outside of VR.**

 # Credits

 Credit to Dyna#9607/Dynacorp/KonqiTheKonqueror (https://twitter.com/KonqiKonqueror) for the rounded HUD corners, weapon scripts, and creating the Pancake FPS Starter Kit.